ph101pp/react-mount/readme.md

 ```

 ##HTML Comments
-Html comments don't affect the output.
-They can be used to mask unrendered content before React kicks in.
+Html comments do not affect the output of the rendering in any way.<br>
+They can be used to mask unrendered content before react kicks in.
 ```html
 <react-component>
 	<!--